Did you know that even if you don’t have lots of sunlight coming through your windows, you can still grow lush plants indoors?

 Fungal issues can be a problem as a result of poor air circulation, constantly wet leaves, and inadequate drainage.

-You can find dumb cane in pots of several different sizes available at Plants.com.
+You can find dumb cane planted in a five-gallon pot with song of India available from FastGrowingTrees.com.

 10. English Ivy